dscho/pagefind-xkcd-demo/content/comics/2019-8-16-serena-versus-the-drones.md

 [Caption beneath the panels, with the "here" in link blue color...
 The entire image is a link, so no need to click on the here though.]

-To read an excerpt about Serena's drone battle, click here or go to blog.xkcd.com
+To read an excerpt about Serena's drone battle, click <span style="color:blue">here</span> or go to blog.xkcd.com